 Instagram Story Specs 2026: The Ultimate Guide

 Get the latest Instagram Story specs for 2026.
-Our guide details dimensions, safe zones, file sizes, & export settings for perfect content.
+This guide covers dimensions, safe zones, file sizes, and export settings that keep content sharp.

-You finish the edit, export the file, upload it to Instagram Story, and the result looks worse than the master.
+You finish the edit, export the file, upload it to your Instagram Story, and it looks worse than the master sitting on your machine.
 The type feels cramped.
-The logo sits under the interface.
+The logo hides under the interface.
 The video looks softer than it did in Premiere Pro or Canva.
-Nothing is broken, exactly, but it no longer feels polished.
+Nothing is technically broken, but the polish is gone.

-That usually comes down to production discipline, not creative quality.
-Instagram Story specs are simple on paper, but the details matter.
-A wrong canvas size, the wrong color profile, a weak bitrate, or text placed too low can turn a strong concept into a post that feels rushed.
+I have shipped enough Stories to know this is almost always a production problem, not a creative one.
+Instagram Story specs look simple on paper, and then the small stuff bites: a wrong canvas size, the wrong color profile, a thin bitrate, or a headline placed too low.
+Any one of them can make a strong idea read as rushed.

-Teams typically don’t need another generic checklist.
-They need a production playbook that explains why the numbers matter, where stories usually fail, and what to lock before export.
-If you’re also planning paid placements, Website Builder Australia’s ad guide is a useful companion because it helps frame Story creative inside a wider ad setup, not just the file itself.
+So I am not going to hand you another generic checklist.
+I want to walk through why the numbers matter, where Stories usually fall apart, and what I lock before I hit export.
+If you are also planning paid placements, Website Builder Australia’s ad guide is a useful companion, because it frames Story creative inside a wider ad setup rather than just the file itself.

 Why Perfect Instagram Story Specs Matter

 Instagram Stories are unforgiving.
-People view them full screen, on modern phones, at speed.
-If your asset is soft, misframed, or covered by interface elements, the audience notices immediately.
+People watch them full screen, on current phones, at speed.
+If your asset is soft, misframed, or half-covered by interface elements, the viewer clocks it right away.

-The problem usually starts upstream.
-A designer builds a layout on the wrong canvas.
-A marketer reuses a Feed asset and stretches it into Story.
-Someone exports with convenient settings instead of the correct ones.
-Then Instagram compresses the file again, and every small mistake gets amplified.
+The trouble usually starts upstream.
+A designer builds on the wrong canvas.
+A marketer reuses a Feed asset and stretches it to fit.
+Someone exports with whatever preset was already loaded.
+Then Instagram compresses the file one more time, and every small mistake gets louder.

 What good specs actually protect

-• Pacing: Images and videos behave as expected once they’re live, which matters when the message is time-sensitive.
+- Pacing: Images and videos behave the way you expect once they are live, which matters most when the message is time-sensitive.

-Practical rule: If the specs are an afterthought, the creative will look like an afterthought.
+Practical rule: If the specs are an afterthought, the creative will look like one too.

-That’s why the technical setup isn’t separate from the creative.
-It is the creative, at least in production terms.
-A good story starts with the right frame, then survives export, upload, and playback without losing intent.
+This is why I stopped treating the technical setup as separate from the creative.
+In production terms it is the creative.
+A good Story starts with the right frame, then survives export, upload, and playback without losing what you meant by it.

 The Quick-Check Reference Table

-Sometimes you don’t need explanation.
-You just need the settings in one place while you’re mid-production.
-Keep this list nearby, and use it before export rather than after a bad upload.
+Sometimes you do not need the reasoning.
+You need the numbers in one place while you are mid-production.
+I keep this list open and check it before export, not after a bad upload.

-If you need dimensions for other platforms too, Moonb’s social media sizes tool is handy for fast cross-checking during production.
+If you need dimensions for other platforms too, Moonb’s social media sizes tool is handy for cross-checking sizes as you work.

 Instagram Story Specs Quick Reference 2026